canonical/charmed-ranger-rock/README.md

 `make clean-all` will remove the image and get you ready to start from `make dev`

 ## License
-The Charmed Ranger ROCK is free software, distributed under the Apache Software License, version 2.0.
+The Charmed Ranger rock is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/charmed-ranger-rock/blob/main/LICENSE) for more information.